Red-BY/FalcomModCompendium/README.md

 Emoticon Description: <br>
 🔧 - Installation Instructions.
 If not provided then the mod likely has instructions on its mod page. <br>
 🚫 - Mod file is unavailable at the moment.
-It could be because of copyright claim or other reasons.
+It could be because of copyright claims or other reasons.
 If you have access to those files, feel free to contact me so the link can be restored. <br>
 🚧 - Mod is still a work in progress. <br>

 <br>